h-tendy/datagroom-gateway/README.md

 1. Do `npm install` in both the repos.
 (XXX: Due to a bug, please run `npm install` two times in the `datagroom-ui` directory)

 1. Start server: `cd datagroom-gateway; node ./server.js disableAD=true`.
+Login as `guest` with `guest` as password.
 If you want active-directory integration, update the configuration in `ldapSettings.js`. (`node ./server.js` if you have updated `ldapSettings.js`) If you want to use the JIRA plug-in, update the configuration in `jiraSettings.js`.

 1. Build react-ui by doing `cd datagroom-ui; npm run build`.
 Note that `datagroom-gateway` and `datagroom-ui` should be at the same level because `datagroom-gateway` serves the files built in `datagroom-ui`.